SharePoint/sp-dev-docs/docs/general-development/workflow-actions-quick-reference-sharepoint-workflow-platform.md

 |Trim String  <br/> |Removes white spaces from the beginning and end of a string.  <br/> |

-## Workflow actions that are deprecated in SharePoint 2013
+## Workflow actions that are deprecated in SharePoint
 <a name="bkm_NotAvailable"> </a>

-For a list of actions from SharePoint 2010 that are deprecated and will not appear in SharePoint 2013, see  [Workflow actions available using the workflow interop bridge](workflow-actions-available-using-the-workflow-interop-bridge.md).
+For a list of actions from SharePoint 2010 that are deprecated and will not appear in SharePoint, see  [Workflow actions available using the workflow interop bridge](workflow-actions-available-using-the-workflow-interop-bridge.md).